About Vaughan Paralyzed Veterans of America (PVA)

 Vaughan PVA Objectives

-• To advocate for and monitor the delivery of high-quality and appropriate health care benefits and services.
-To assist in identifying and securing veterans’ benefits and other benefits for spinal cord injured and diseased veterans and others as appropriate.
-To promote medical research to cure spinal cord dysfunction and other related problems.
-To educate society on the attitudinal, physical, and legal barriers which confront persons with disabilities and to influence the removal of those barriers.
+• VPVA advocates for and monitors the delivery of high-quality and appropriate healthcare benefits and services by identifying and securing Veterans' benefits and other benefits for SCI/D Veterans.
+VPVA accomplishes connecting the right healthcare benefits by promoting medical research to cure spinal cord dysfunction and other related problems, educating society on the attitudinal, physical, and legal barriers confronting persons with disabilities, and influencing the removal of those barriers.

-• To provide information to and opportunities for health promotion, recreation, employment, sports, services, and camaraderie for spinal cord injured and diseased veterans and others as appropriate.
-To provide for cooperation with and seek the support of other groups and individuals who share PVA’s objectives.
-To acquaint the public with the current and ongoing needs and current and past contributions of America’s veterans.
-To acquaint the public with simple and effective means for reducing the risk of or preventing spinal cord injury and to promote the involvement of the public in national and local activities that support PVA’s mission.
+• VPVA provides information opportunities for health promotion, recreation, employment, sports, services, and camaraderie for SCI/D Veterans and others as appropriate.
+VPVA provides support to other groups and individuals who share PVA's objectives.
+VPVA acquaints the public with the current and ongoing needs and current and past contributions of America's Veterans.

 Get Involved